Istanbul Food Guide

 Photo credit: Şeyhmuz Kebap Salonu

-Calling all carnivores – specifically those with a tight budget.
-Who says you need to pay high prices to be able to taste the chef’s passion?
-Certainly not anyone who has visited this kebab saloon that has that by-the-sea Mediterranean vibe without losing its fast-food feel.
-Too good to stay as a local secret, the tough-looking chefs are actually very agreeable, and so too are their dishes.
+Calling all carnivores, specifically those on a tight budget.
+Who says you need to pay high prices to taste a chef’s passion?
+Certainly nobody who has visited this kebab saloon, which carries a by-the-sea Mediterranean feel without losing its fast-food soul.
+Too good to stay a local secret, the tough-looking chefs turn out to be very agreeable, and so do their dishes.

 Address: Mollafenari, Atik Alipaşa Medresesi Sokak 4/A, 34120 Fatih/İstanbul